Member Login

 In 1994 the Board decided the time had come to expand the Club to eighteen holes.
 Their proposal to the membership fell short of the two-thirds required vote.
 However, two years later a revised proposal passed by a resounding majority.

 Fifty-five acres directly across Old Stone Highway from the original 9 holes were purchased.
 The new nine holes were not to be handmade by the members as in 1921.
 Gil Hanse was hired to design and build the new nine.
-Hanse, well-known for his architectural design of the golf course for the 2016 Olympics in Rio de Janeiro and Streamsong Black in Bowling Green, Florida, created a compliment to the farmland terrain.
+Hanse, well-known for his architectural design of the golf course for the 2016 Olympics in Rio de Janeiro and Streamsong Black in Bowling Green, Florida, created a complement to the farmland terrain.

 In 2000 the back nine was officially opened with a new Clubhouse following a year later.
 The original Clubhouse, one of the last reminders of the old days, was razed in 2008 and replaced with modern service buildings.